Yassine Ben Hamed

-Yassine Ben Hamed (ياسين بن حامد; born 24 March 2003) is a professional footballer who plays as a left-back for club Aubagne Air Bel.
+Yassine Ben Hamed (ياسين بن حامد; born 24 March 2003) is a professional footballer who plays as a left-back for Paradou AC.
 Born in France, he initially represented them at youth international level, before switching his allegiance to Algeria.

 Club career

 Ben Hamed is a youth academy graduate of Lille.
 On 7 July 2021, he joined Belgian club Royal Antwerp on a four-year deal.
 He made his professional debut on 25 July in a 3–2 league defeat against Mechelen.

+On 31 January 2026, he joined Paradou AC.

+On 13 July 2026, he joined Belgian club Royal Excelsior Virton.

 International career

 Ben Hamed is a former French youth international.
 He was part of French squad during 2020 UEFA European Under-17 Championship qualification matches.
 He played for Algeria U20 at the 2022 Arab Cup U-20.

 Personal life

 Ben Hamed is of Algerian descent.